Hundreds protest outside KU fraternity house after alleged rape - KESQ

 According to police, no one was arrested or injured in the protest.

-KCTV5 News will have continue to follow this story as it develops.
+KCTV5 News will have to continue to follow this story as it develops.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.